The Difference Between Primary and Secondary Research

 What Kind of Research Should I Use?

 For many business owners, the best approach is to start with secondary research.
 By looking at regional data, community surveys, and other available information, you can help identify your audience and market.
 Once you have narrowed down your target group, you can do lower cost versions of primary market research, such as sending out surveys or questionnaires.
-Secondary research gives you a foundation to build on, while the primary research helps you identify specific needs.
+Secondary research gives you a foundation on which to build, while primary research helps you identify specific needs.